MEF-GIT/MEF-LSO-Sonata-SDK/productApi/order/README.md

 # Product Order Management: Release notes

+## Release Janis:

+**Readiness status**: Requested Letter Ballot.
+It will be most likely published as a standard in this form.

+**Summary**:

+- Common schemas consistency applied.
+- Split R111 and R112 to R111-R115 for better clarity.
+No actual change in logic.
+- Clarification of the requirements for `action=delete` (R12 and R46) - contacts must be provided.
+-
+**productOrderManagement.api.yaml:**

+- `GeographicAddress_Query`:
+  - `@type` - added
+  - `minProperties: 2` - added
+- `MEFProductOrderItem_Common`:
+  - `requestedCompletionDate` - marked as required (according to already exisitng Requirement)

+**productOrderNotification.api.yaml:**

+No changes.

 ## Release Irene:

 **Readiness status**: Call for Comments Ballot #1.
 Work in progress and is